EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/08_testing_integration.md

   spied action — then test the store on its own with `setActivePinia`
 - Write a Cypress e2e: login with `cy.session`, add an item, check out — with `cy.intercept` stubs and a custom `getByTestId` command
+- **Demo** — `npm run test:browser`: `InvoiceChart`, the component part 1 made you
+  stub, rendered and measured for real in Vitest browser mode
 - **Bonus** — port that same spec to Playwright and compare what each one tells you when it fails